A Practical Look at JavaScript Garbage Collection

 function processItems(items) {

-// Each .map() creates a temporary array — perfect scavenger fodder
+// Each .map() creates a temporary array - exactly what the scavenger handles well

 return items